EngineeredForHU/EngineeredForHU/README.md

 - 👋 Hi, I’m @EngineeredForHU, a student in CS.
 - 👀 I’m interested in Software development, mountain biking, Books, cinema, and more
-- 🌱 I’m currently learning Java and Rust on the side.
+- 🌱 I’m currently learning Java, and Rust on the side.
 - 💞️ Learning as much as I can.
 Open to collaborating.
 - 📫 can reach me @24.apbusiness@gmail.com